What is the impact of substance abuse on child welfare?

 Tools and frameworks for collaborative action

 As the opioid epidemic has spread across the country, it has cut into every sector of the society, necessitating a comprehensive, multisystem approach.
-Partnerships between child welfare, law enforcement, public health, substance abuse treatment, mental health, schools, the courts, and more are not only necessary but critical to achieve better outcomes for vulnerable children and families.
+Partnerships between child welfare, law enforcement, public health, substance use disorder, mental health, schools, the courts, and more are not only necessary but critical to achieve better outcomes for vulnerable children and families.
 In addition, new opportunities for training and professional development are needed to support this approach.

 Children and Family Futures, The Collaborative Practice Model For Family Recovery, Safety, and Stability (2011)